hindu-comm/mail_stream_advaita-l/2016/07/sarvAtma_bhAva_as_ex/03__shrImallalitAlAlitaH.md

 > Yes.
 It is sagunOpAsana.
 Jivanmukti is just one step ahead.
 >

-​It appears as if it is being propagated that jIvanmukti is result of saguNopAsanA.
+It appears as if it is being propagated that jIvanmukti is result of saguNopAsanA.
 If it is, let me clearly say that it is unacceptable in advaita-matam.
 We accept that GYAna leads to videhamukti and if it is accompanied by